codenano077/R-programming/README.md

 # R-programming
-I started with the R-prof=gramming
+I started with the R-programming